JarvicSena/cse15l-lab-reports/lab5.md

        day to day [ 11].
 In sheep with experimental acute lung In each phase (see experimental protocol), when a
 ```
 Here, we see that two lines were printed with the exact word "experimental."
-If we added a z at the end of the word, we would see no line being printed because there is not line that contains "experimentalz."
+If we added a z at the end of the word, we would see no line being printed because there is not line that has "experimentalz" as its own, standalone word.